Wubuntu88/CarND-Vehicle-Detection/writeup_submission.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+I perform my filtering in the filter_windows() method in the filtering/filter.py file.

-For each Frame, I created a heatmap.
+For each frame, I created a heatmap.
 For each window that triggered, the pixels of the heatmap of the corresponding bounding box were incremented by one.

 Here are images with their corresponding heat maps: (Note that no averaging takes place in these heat maps - but averaging did occur im my video).